31 million Americans are experiencing lower back pain at any given time. (1)

 Your superficial back muscles include your trapezius, latissimus dorsi, levator scapulae, rhomboid muscles, and serratus posterior muscles.

 Your intrinsic back muscles include your erector spinae, transversospinal, interspinales, and intertransversarii muscles.

 Musculature back pain can be caused by pulled muscles, strained muscles, or even inflammation (6).

 This occurs from overstretching and overusing the specific muscles and ligaments located in your back.

 Inflammation occurs when a muscle is injured.
 This can feel like a spasm, tender to touch, or cramps.

 As with any injury, you need to be careful and know your limits.

-If your back pain symptoms persist for a few weeks, are severe, and don’t improve with rest, the pain spreads down your legs, the pain causes weakness or numbness in your legs, or is accompanied with unexplained weight loss, contact your doctor (7).
+If your back pain symptoms persist for a few weeks, are severe, and don’t improve with rest, the pain spreads down your legs, the pain causes weakness or numbness in your legs, or is accompanied by unexplained weight loss, contact your doctor (7).

 That being said, a certain type of exercise is tougher on your back health than others.